4uffin/github-status-feed-html/readme.md

 * A modern web browser (Chrome, Firefox, Edge, Safari, etc.).
 * An active internet connection to reach the GitHub GraphQL API.
-* (Optional, but recommended) A GitHub Personal Access Token (PAT) for higher rate limits.
+* A GitHub Personal Access Token (PAT) for higher rate limits.

 ### **Running the Client**